FractalZeroShadow/The-CoRE-Loom/ETHICAL_GUIDELINES.md

 - Emerging use cases not anticipated

 **To propose changes:**
-1. Use template: /VALIDATION/TEMPLATES/Validation_Proposal_Template.md
-2. Submit via Pull Request to /VALIDATION/Proposed_Amendments.md
+1. Open GitHub Discussions or an issue
+2. Describe the problem (actual violation pattern or ambiguity)
+3. Propose specific amendment language
-3. Community discussion in GitHub Discussions
+4. Community discussion and consensus evaluation

 **Versioning:**
 - Minor clarifications: v1.1, v1.2